-The Provider agrees to provide state officials and their representative's access to facilities, systems, books and records, for the purpose of monitoring compliance with this Agreement and evaluating services provided under this Agreement.
+To monitor compliance with this Agreement and evaluate services provided under this agreement, Providers agrees to provide state officials and their representative's access to facilities, systems, books and records.

 On-site Quality Assurance Reviews may be conducted by DOH staff to ensure compliance with service protocols.
 The Provider will ensure that DOH staff has access to program files for the purposes of follow-up, quality assurance monitoring and fiscal administration of the program.